gsidhu/buzee-tauri/logbook.md

 # Logbook

+- Disabled OS spell check in the search bar because it kept making quotation marks weird.
+Will handle it through suggested search keywords later.
+- Search is a lot more robust now.
+Negative-only queries are allowed.
+The placement of <query> <negative_query> <time> doesn't matter.
 - Sync operation works.
 Updates status on the frontend as well.
 - File content parsing works.
 Is a bit slow for Excel and PDF files though so keeping that off for now.
 - File search also works.
 Amaze.